 The most “popular” USPTO rejections are:

 The examiner thinks he has found another single citation that teaches everything in your particular claim.
 However absent actual copying, no two patents are usually totally alike.
-This type of rejection can often be rebutted by explaining where the citation is different or amending the claims to add additional detail that differs from the citation.
+You can rebut this type of rejection by explaining how the citation is different.
+Alternatively, you can amend the claims to add additional detail that differs from the citation.

 The examiner (sometimes impermissibly guided by your disclosure) is attempting to reject your claim by combining features from multiple citations.
 The examiner may often create a Frankenstein concept that may or may not be plausible.
 Fortunately, there are examination rules here.
-Often this type of rejection can be rebutted by any of 1) showing that the examiner is misquoting the citations, 2) amending your claims, 3) showing which “103” examination rules were broken.
+You can often rebut this type of rejection.
+Various arguments are possible.
+You can argue that the examiner has misquoted the citations.
+You can also amend your claims, or argue that the examiner didn’t follow the “103” examination rules.

-Not eligible – 35 USC 101: In the old days (i.e. before 2015), this was a rarely used rejection because the 35 USC 101 law was written to be very expansive.
-However, recent court decisions have made this area quite a swamp, and this is still being sorted out.
+This wasn’t a problem In the old days (i.e. before 2014).
+This is because 35 USC 101 as written by the congress (and the constitution) has always been very expansive.
+However, since 2014, various high court decisions have made this area into a swamp.
+Almost everyone (except the courts) are trying to sort this out.
 In the meantime, realize that business methods and financial methods have a higher than average rejection risk.